 - Impacts of the fishery on the target species: Is the stock healthy and abundant?
 Abundance, size, sex, age and genetic structure should be maintained at levels that do not impair the long‐term productivity of the stock or fulfillment of its role in the ecosystem and food web.

 - Impacts of the fishery on non-target species (bycatch): What is the fishery’s impact on bycatch?
 Seafood Watch® defines bycatch as all fisheries‐related mortality or injury other than the retained catch.
 Examples include discards, endangered or threatened species catch, pre‐catch mortality and ghost fishing.

 - Effectiveness of Management: The fishery is managed to sustain the long‐term productivity of all impacted species.
 Management should be appropriate for the inherent resilience of affected marine life and should incorporate data sufficient to assess the affected species and manage fishing mortality to ensure little risk of depletion.
 Measures should be implemented and enforced to ensure that fishery mortality does not threaten the long‐term productivity or ecological role of any species in the future.

 - Habitat and Ecosystem Impacts: The fishery is conducted such that impacts on the seafloor are minimized and the ecological and functional roles of seafloor habitats are maintained.
 Fishing activities should not seriously reduce ecosystem services provided by any fished species or result in harmful changes such as trophic cascades, phase shifts or reduction of genetic diversity.

-Sustainability Considerations for Farmed Seafood
+Sustainability Considerations for Aquaculture

-Important factors for sustainable farmed seafood (aquaculture), include:
+Important factors for sustainable farmed seafood, include:

 - using production methods that do not harm wild fish or damage ecosystems,

-- ensuring management and regulations are effective.
+- ensuring that management and regulations are effective.

 CRITERIA CONSIDERED BY SEACHOICE